-A candidate is a person preparing for something important.
-You've been called by God to prepare for Confirmation.
-It's a big deal.
-Take it seriously.
-But also enjoy all the special support from your parish, your sponsor, and your family as you prepare to be confirmed.
-You won't be a candidate for too long.
-Confirmation will be here before you know it!
+A candidate is a person preparing for an important role, responsibility, office, or position.
+You've been called by God to be a candidate and prepare for Confirmation.
+It's a significant moment in your life, and you'll want to take it seriously.
+But don't be overwhelmed by what you are being asked to do.
+Accept and enjoy all the special support from your parish, your sponsor, and your family as you prepare to be confirmed.
+Remember, Confirmation is a once-in-alifetime celebration.
+Do everything you can to prepare well!

+Lord, Hear My Prayer

+O God.

 You call all people of the earth to yourself.

 You have called me to be a candidate for Confirmation.

-Help me to answer your call by being the best candidate I can possibly be.
-I pray that during this time I'll come closer to you and your Son, Jesus Christ.
+Help me to answer your call by gladly fulfilling the responsibilities of my candidacy and by being the best candidate I can possibly be.

+I pray that during this time I'll deepen my relationship with you and your Son, Jesus Christ.

 I pray that the Holy Spirit will help me and guide me in all I do.
 Amen.